Alcohol and Mental Health in Ireland

 Relationships – the Canary in the Mine.

 - A problem drinker can keep going at work and can certainly keep going while drinking and socializing.
-But it is much, much harder to keep things functioning in a health way at home in the family.
+But it is much, much harder to keep things functioning in a healthy way at home in the family.
 Why? –

 - Alcohol becomes a priority.
 We have a single pleasure centre in the brain called the “reward network”.
-Every time we have a “feel good” sensation coming from being paid a complement, getting a pay rise, finishing a job well, winning a game, watching a good film, taking some exercise, enjoying a chat or having sex, this happens because of activity in that part of the brain (called the “ventral striatum”).
+Every time we have a “feel good” sensation coming from being paid a compliment, getting a pay rise, finishing a job well, winning a game, watching a good film, taking some exercise, enjoying a chat or having sex, this happens because of activity in that part of the brain (called the “ventral striatum”).
 Drugs like alcohol make us feel good in part because they create a privileged “short circuit” into the brain’s pleasure centre.
 The more we drink and the more often we drink, the more the drug hijacks the pleasure centre of the brain and this leads to a huge change which is a major reason why family relationships are the first to go when people begin to drink too much, namely:

 - Ordinary pleasures of life become grey in comparison.
 When alcohol becomes a priority, the pleasure centre responds less to the small, but in comparison with alcohol, less potent, pleasures of life – a walk with your partner, a game with your children or a cup of tea while watching television.
-Partners, male and female, begin to feel “squeezed out” because they can feel that alcohol has control over their spouse’s feel good centre.
+Partners, male and female, begin to feel “squeezed out” because they can feel that alcohol has control over their spouse’s feel-good centre.
 Ordinary social intercourse – and often sexual intercourse too – gradually decay and with them, the relationship.